About Cynthia Clumeck Muchnick, M.A.

 Cindy holds bachelor’s degrees in Political Science and Art History from Stanford University and a master’s degree in Liberal Studies from Nova Southeastern University.
 Some of the other twists and turns in her multifaceted career include her stints as a campus tour guide and volunteer student coordinator for Stanford’s Office of Undergraduate Admission, and a tenth grade history teacher at The University School, in Ft.
 Lauderdale, Florida.
 She is a professional speaker and panelist on the subjects of education, study skills, parenting, and mental health in tweens and teens and has been interviewed as an expert on dozens of talk shows, radio and news stations, podcasts, magazines, and newspapers.
 For more information on Cindy and her books visit her website.

 Cindy raised her family in Newport Beach, CA, and moved to Menlo Park, CA, in 2018, where she resides with her husband and two teens.
 She is the mother of four: a middle school, high school, and college student as well as a college graduate.

-Jenn Curtis owns FutureWise Consulting, an educational consulting company in Orange County, California.
+Jenn Curtis owns FutureWise Consulting, a private educational consulting firm in Orange County, California.
 She has guided hundreds of high school students from throughout the United States through all aspects of the college admission process.
 Her passion lies in empowering students to navigate their high school years with confidence, emphasizing self-advocacy, grit, and intention.